RetroAchievements/docs/docs/guidelines/developers/code-of-conduct.md

 - Respect your fellow developer and communicate through any issues you have civilly.
 - Make room for other developers to get a chance to work on games they like, in their own way.
 - Do not discourage anyone from working on any game, in public or in private.
+- Developers are expected to treat players with respect, just as players are expected to treat developers with respect.

+## Interactions with players

+Interactions between players and developers may not always go smoothly.
+The [Users Code of Conduct](/guidelines/users/code-of-conduct.html) exists to ensure players keep a healthy attitude towards developers, and likewise developers are required to do the same.
+Don't dismiss a user's respectful feedback as harmful or invalid.
+Instead, try to understand them and see what can be learned from it.
+A player's viewpoint can be very different than a developer's, so it is important they understand why certain choices are made they may disagree with.

+If a user goes on the offensive and starts harassing you or your sets, please don't engage further with that user.
+Instead, reach out to the moderation team or RAdmin.
+Harassment is taken seriously, and actions against the user, such as a mute or even a site ban, will be taken when deemed necessary.
+The moderation team will ensure you can keep developing without your enjoyment being harmed by unwarranted negative interactions.

 ## Developers must do the following to keep in good standing: